 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Develop and Deliver Compliance and Ethics Training Training on compliance principles, procedures, and values.
-FY 2018 - 19 LS EO Current Update This responsibility will be delegated to LACERA's Compliance Director, once onboarded.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Inventory LACERA Policies and Standardize Develop log of all LACERA policies.
-FY 2019-20 EO ALL Current Update The Executive Office has conducted an inventory of all LACERA policies.
-As part of its responsibility, the Policy Committee will review existing policies to ensure relevance and address obsoletion.
-The Policy Committee will also work to implement a policy management solution that will offer a centralized repository for all existing, new, and archived LACERA policies, ensuring internal and external stakeholders can easily access such policies in a more structured and user-friendly format.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Conduct Best Practices Review Confirm success in achieving compliance pr ogram objectiv es.
-FY 2019-20 LS Current Update Project has been deferred u ıntil Complia nce Director is s on board.
+FY 2018 - 19 LS EO Current Update This responsibility onboarded. y will be de elegated to L ACERA's Cor npliance Directo or, once Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Inventory LACERA Policies and Standardize Develop log of all L ACERA pol icies.
+FY 2019-20 EO ALL Current Update The Executive Of of its responsibilit relevance and ad The Policy Comm that will offer a ce policies, ensuring policies in a more y, the Poli dress obs nittee will a entralized r i internal a cy Committe oletion. also work to in repository for nd external s e will review e mplement a p all existing, n stakeholders c existing policies olicy managem new, and archive can easily acces to ensure ent solution ed LACERA Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Conduct Best Practices Review Confirm success in achieving compliance program objectives.
+FY 2019-20 LS